Key Takeaways

 What Is the Part B Premium?

+Medicare Part B requires a monthly payment for coverage.
 Your Part B premium is your monthly payment for Medicare’s medical coverage.
 If you receive Social Security benefits, it’s typically withdrawn from your benefits each month.
+This differs from Medicare Part A, which is often provided at no monthly cost if you (or your spouse) worked 10 or more years.

-The Part B premium in 2024 starts at $174.70 per month for adults making up to $91,000 per year.
-Couples who file a joint tax return can make up to $194,000.
-If you make more than this, you’ll have to pay an income-related monthly adjusted amount (IRMAA) on top of your monthly premium.
+The Part B premium in 2025 starts at $185 per month for adults making up to $106,000 per year.
+Couples who file a joint tax return can make up to $212,000.
+If you make more, you’ll have to pay an income-related monthly adjusted amount (IRMAA) on top of your monthly premium.
 For the highest earners, this can balloon your Medicare Part B premium.
 Most beneficiaries, however, pay the standard Part B premium amount.

 What is the Part B deductible?